aFarhin/Javascript_Basics/README.md

 # Javascript_Basics

-Here I have written codes on the basic topics of Javascript. which includes-
+Here I have written codes on the basic topics of Javascript. which includes:

 1. Function :